PeterAfN/ClipboardHelperRegEx/README.md

 # ClipboardHelperRegEx
 ## Why use Clipboard Helper RegEx
 - When repetative copying and pasting is needed between different programs in Windows.
-- When there is a need of automated manipulation of the copied text to the Clipboard.
+- When there is a need of automated manipulation of copied text to Clipboard and pasted text from Clipboard.
 - Instead of having template texts on Notepad or another text editor, this program can more easily select them and more easily paste them.

 ## How the program works